dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 ![](image-133.png)

->**7x MSR - Stockout length - Province - Pivot table**
+>**89 MSR - Stockout length - Province - Pivot table**
 >
 >**Visualization type**: select "Pivot table"
 >**Name \(*)**: "MSR - Stockout length - District - Pivot table"
->**Descriptions**: "MSR DV xx - Monthly Stock Reporting / Stockout length / Last 12 months / Province / Pivot table This report displays a Pivot table with a count of the number of months (during the past 12 months) during which and item was out of stock at each of the health facilities in a province."
+>**Descriptions**: "MSR DV 89 - Monthly Stock Reporting / Stockout length / Last 12 months / Province / Pivot table
+This report displays a Pivot table with a count of the number of months (during the past 12 months) during which and item was out of stock at each of the health facilities in a province."
 >>**Columns**
 >>>**YOUR DIMENIONS**